chetan-codes/Customer-Segmentation-Analysis/README.md

 ---

-**Note:** This project is completed and the repository is for reference purposes only.
+**Note:** This project is completed and the repository is contains files for reference.